MegretMendez/VivaMexicoOficial/README.md

 4.6 Finishing Touches
 <img width="881" alt="PyramidCharacter" src="https://github.com/MegretMendez/VivaMexicoOficial/assets/142510070/755570d0-acca-4e17-af20-b62cdedc66e5">

-Description: With an exported pack from Unity AssetStore, we added a character to add some life in to our scene
+Description: With an exported pack from Unity AssetStore, we added a character to add some life in to our scene.

+Storyline: Once a feared Aztec dictator, Xochitl had reveled in his power and opulence, ruling with an iron fist from the summit of his grand pyramid.
+However, fate had other plans.
+A swift rebellion led by his closest advisors left him exiled, stripped of his throne and riches.
+Determined to reclaim his lost glory, Xochitl ventured into the wilderness, where he embarked on a journey of redemption.
+With the relentless spirit of a conqueror still burning within him, he laid the foundation of his own community, starting with a humble pyramid at its heart.

+Over time, this pyramid became a symbol of hope, unity, and rebirth for the people who had chosen to follow him.
+Xochitl traded the cruelty of his past for benevolence, and his community flourished under his wise and just leadership.
+The once-exiled dictator had not only built a new empire but had also discovered the true power of redemption and compassion, forever leaving behind the tyrant he once was.